 I sometimes hesitate to call recipes copycat, as I generally adapt a recipe to my family's taste.
 My family may be biased, but they think this is better than the famous dish served at Bonefish Grill.
 Admittedly, that makes my heart sing.

-How to Make Homemade Bang Bang Shrimp
+How to Make the BEST Bang Bang Shrimp Recipe

 - You'll need a medium-large size of shrimp for this recipe.
 When in doubt go bigger, not smaller.